-'''

-SELECT master_create_distributed_table(

-'wikipedia_changes', 'editor', 'hash'

-);

-SELECT master_create_distributed_table(

-'wikipedia_editors', 'editor', 'hash'

-);

-'''
+SELECT create_distributed_table('wikipedia_changes', 'editor'); SELECT create_distributed_table('wikipedia_editors', 'editor'); '''

 These say to store each table as a collection of shards, each responsible for holding a different subset of the data.
 The shard a particular row belongs in will be computed by hashing the editor column.
-The page on Picking a Distribution Column goes into more detail.
+The page on Creating Distributed Tables (DDL) goes into more detail.